ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

     newnode: RawNode = (7, None, None)
 ```

-... yeah I know this doesn't make mypyc seem like a particularly robust piece of software
+... yeah I know this doesn't make mypyc seem particularly robust.
+While I would argue it's
-and while I would argue it's not entirely stupid to use it in prod, you would be right in
+not entirely stupid to use it in prod (because I did so), you would be right in pointing
-pointing out it's alpha quality and needs careful testing.
-And actually, poor past me
+out it's alpha quality and needs careful testing.
+And to be fair, poor past me didn't know
-didn't know the many issues I'd face soon.
-All I can hope is that this work will help
+just how many issues I'd soon face.
+All I can hope is that this work will help mypyc
-mypyc improve ❀
+improve ❀

 Trying to compile `black` and `blib2to3` (our custom fork of lib2to3[^6]) initially seemed
 like a small task with just these type errors: